medic/cht-tech-radar-contributors/Readme.md

 You can update the rings and the quadrants in the `public/config.json` file.
 If you update the names of the rings and quadrants, you will need to update the technologies .md files accordingly.

-The text on the "How to use the CHT Technology Radar for Contributors" page can be uopdated in the `public/messages.json` file.
+The text on the "How to use the CHT Technology Radar for Contributors" page can be updated in the `public/messages.json` file.

 ### Customize the radar
-> Further instructions on how to customize the Technical Radar can be found in the [AOEpeople/aoe_technology_radar](https://github.com/AOEpeople/aoe_technology_radar) repository.
+> Further instructions on how to customize the Technical Radar can be found in the [medic/cht-tech-radar-core](https://github.com/medic/cht-tech-radar-core) repository.

 ## Development